Catch & Release Is For Wild Life, Not Criminals

 She Is A Friend Of Mine

-I would be equally irate were she not a friend, but this hit close to home as she called me immediately after the rape.
-I went to her at about 2:00AM, gave her a few dollars, took her to meet a dealer (It was the only pain relief available to her) and consoled her the best I could.
+I would be equally irate were she not a friend.
+This hit even closer to home because she chose to call me immediately after the rape.
+I went to her at about 2:00AM, gave her a few dollars.
+We went to meet a dealer (It was the only pain relief available to her).
+Of course, I consoled her the best I could.
 I also called a cop friend of mine and reported the incident.

 But He Had A Tough Childhood; I Don’t Give A Damn